Skip to main content

 1780 The main body of Bury parish church was demolished and rebuilt leaving only the spire from the original church.

-Methodist meeting house moved to Cross Street (moved to Union Street in 1817)
+1785 Methodist meeting house moved to chapel on Clerke Street/Cross street.
+This congregation would move to Union Street in 1817.

 1804 Wesleyan Methodist Circuit established

 1804 Bethel Independent Congregational church formed as a breakaway from New Road Congregational Church.
 Initially met in a schoolroom, shared with local Baptists.
-Later moved to Henry Street in 1807 (photo).
-Amalgamated with other Congregational churches in the town 1964/5, relocating to the existing New Road Congregational church.
+Later moved to Henry Street in 1807 (photo) which would have been just north of the present Millgate carpark.
+In 1964/5, it amalgamated with other Congregational churches in the town and relocated to the existing New Road Congregational church.

 1804 St Marie's RC congregation started.
 Later moved to current location on Manchester Road (see below).

-~1805 William Gadsby (Strict Baptist) baptised at Burybridge in Bury
+~1805 William Gadsby (Strict Baptist) baptised at Bury Bridge

-1817 Methodist Church on Union Street (previously on Cross Street)
+1817 Wesleyan Methodist Church on Union Street (previously on Clerke Street).
+Demolished 1999.

-1835/6 Providence Strict and Particular Baptist Chapel on Bridge Street (moved to Radcliffe Road in 1983).
+1835 Providence Strict and Particular Baptist Church.
+Building on Bridge Street from 1836, moved to Radcliffe Road in 1983.
 Since 1986 this church has been known as Radcliffe Road Baptist Church.

 1838 Castlecroft Congregational Church (closed 1980s to join Bury Congregational Church, later Bury URC)

-1841 St Paul's Church of England (building closed 1993; currently meets in St Paul's C of E Primary School)
+1841 St Paul's Church of England (building closed 1993; currently meets in St Paul's C of E Primary School on Porritt Street).

 1842 St Marie's RC church completed (now a listed building)